-

 Melissa McGuire

-Health Educator: Women's Health/Non-Binary
+Health Educator: Sexual Health

 Melissa McGuire (she/her/hers) earned her B.S. in Health Science from San Diego State University.
 She began her career in public health in the nonprofit sector, where she coordinated Title X family planning program services and performed community sexual health education and outreach throughout San Diego.
 She has a passion for health education and aspires to create an inclusive environment to help UC San Diego students improve their sexual health, reproductive rights, LGBTQIA+ health, and prevention of violence.
 In her free time, she enjoys crafting, traveling, and spending time with her dog.